 The Three C Method helps people to recognize their negative thoughts, confront them, and shift to a more positive way of thinking.
-When you’re well-practiced in the Three C Method, it’s easier to turn those automatic thoughts that pop up into positive thoughts.
+When you’re well-practiced in the Three C Method, it’s easier to turn those automatic negative thoughts into positive ones.
 It’s a fairly simplified version of cognitive-behavioral therapy, but it can be effective for many people.

 The first step in the Three C Method is to catch the negative thought as soon as it starts to bubble up.
 From a sleep habit perspective, this might be a thought like “If I don’t fall asleep soon, I’m going to be tired for work tomorrow” or “If I hadn’t hit the snooze button, I would have gotten up on time instead of messing up my sleep schedule.”

-Confronting your negative self-talk can help you realize that maybe the thing you’re worrying about isn’t as big as you’re making it.
-It’s okay if you don’t immediately have all the answers to your questions.
-The check step can be tricky for many people.
+Confronting your negative self-talk can help you realize that maybe the source of your anxiety isn’t as large a concern as you are making it.
+The check step can be tricky for many people and it’s okay if you don’t immediately have the answers to your questions.
 It may be worth talking with a therapist or sleep coach to help you get better at the checking stage.

 When you’re already hard on yourself, it can be more difficult to look at your negative thoughts from an objective standpoint.
 Another way to contextualize these questions is to think how a friend or family member would answer them if you brought the negative thought up to them.

-Though this step can be tricky, it’s essential.
+Though this step can be challenging, it’s essential.
 Being able to objectively look at your negative thoughts can make a big impact on your ability to reframe them.